TerseStorm/pokemmo-location-ripper-bot/README.md

 The program works by reading the Pokedex (dex) files dumped directly from PokeMMO.

 To dump these files, go to
  > Settings -> Utilities -> Dump Moddable Resources -> Pokedex Data

-This dumps the needed files as a .zip file to the
+This dumps the needed files as a .zip file to the `dump\resources` directory.
- > dump\resources
-directory

-Run PLR once, and it will create a new folder in it's directory called
+Run PLR once, and it will create a new folder in its directory called `dex_files` where the `dump.zip` file should be copied to.
- > dex_files
-where the dump.zip should be copied to.

-Extract dump.zip to this folder.
+Extract `dump.zip` to this folder.

 ### Updating PokeMMO dex files
 Whenever the Pokedex in PokeMMO gets updated, the dex files should also be updated to reflect this.

-To do this, simply follow the steps from the section
+To do this, simply follow the steps from the section `Dumping PokeMMO dex files` but select "Replace All" when extracting.

- > Dumping PokeMMO dex files
-but select "Replace All" when extracting.
+Alternatively, if problems with this arises, simply delete the contents of the `dex_files` folder, and extract the newly dumped `dump.zip` to the folder again.

 ### Arguments
-For a list of all available arguments, use
+For a list of all available arguments, run

   `$ py PLR.py --help`

-For general usage, use
+For general usage, run

   `$ py PLR.py -A OPTION`

-Where -A is the argument, and OPTION is the corresponding option to said argument.
+Where `-A` is the argument, and `OPTION` is the corresponding option to said argument.

 Use more arguments when running to get more complex filters.